人々は ひとつの予言を信じ それを待っていた Meaning (FF1 Japanese Explained)

 Japanese often uses the stem form of a verb to connect two closely related actions.

-Here, 『信じ』 smoothly links 「believed」 to 「waited」, almost like saying 「They believed (in …) and waited」.
+Here, 『信じ』 smoothly links 「believed」 to 「waited」, almost as if to say 「They believed (in …) and waited」.

 You could also say 『信じて待っていた』, but that places slightly more emphasis on the sequence of the actions.